-Albondigas Soup Recipe
+How To Make Albondigas Soup

 The other wingman in this recipe is the tomato broth.

-Basically you are sweetening up some onions and blending them with roasted tomatoes and garlic.
-Add them to a trustworthy stock along with seasoning and you’ve got a Souper foundation for an authentic dish.
+Basically, you are sweetening up some onions and blending them with roasted tomatoes and garlic.
+Add them to a trustworthy stock along with seasoning and you've got a Souper foundation for an authentic dish.

-Start by roasting 4-5 tomatoes.
+We'll start by roasting 4-5 tomatoes.